Innocence (Buffy the Vampire Slayer): Themes

-Broadcast and reception
+Broadcast

-"Innocence" was the highest rated episode ever for Buffy the Vampire Slayer, scoring a 5.2 Nielsen rating and a 6.7 overnight rating, with each ratings point representing 980,000 households.
+"Innocence" was the highest-rated episode ever for Buffy the Vampire Slayer, scoring a 5.2 Nielsen rating and a 6.7 overnight rating, with each ratings point representing 980,000 households.
 It was watched by 8.2 million viewers.

+Reception

 The two-part story won an Emmy Award for Outstanding Makeup for a Series, one of only two Emmys the series would win.